jabemp/emp-auto-template/README.md

 ### Installation
 * Download and extract, make sure folder structure is preserved.
-* Open `config/settings.cfg` and review the variables needed.
+* Open `config/settings.cfg` and review the variables needed and their meaning.
 * Make sure `scripts/maketemplate.sh` and `scripts/jerking_uploader.py` are executable: `chmod u+x <file>`.
 * You need a torrent create tool, the current implementation assumes you are using this tool : https://bitbucket.org/rsnitsch/py3createtorrent/downloads/.
 To use something different, make the necessary changes in `createtorrent.sh`.
 * To create screens you need Movie thumbnailer: http://moviethumbnail.sourceforge.net/ You will also need `tahomabd.ttf` font file, find it on Google.
 Put this font file in your mtn folder.
 (If you need 4K support use this instead https://github.com/thetmk/mtn/releases/tag/0.1 ) To use a total different tool, make the necessary changes in `createscreens.sh`